MinJunKang/DualPixelFace/README.md

 - config_/[main config].json : set options of dataset, model, and augmentations to use.

-- src/model/[model_name] : If you want to add your own model, main class name should be the same as upper case of "model_name".
+- src/model/[model_name] : If you want to add your own model, main class name should be the upper case of "model_name".

   (The model should contain json file that indicates specific parameters of the model.)